We are very proud to be able to offer links to high quality insurance for our members.

-1. AYCO endorsed broker Jeremy Perlman of Borden Perlman is available to help you meet all your insurance needs, including general liability, accident, D&O coverage, auto, workers compensation etc. Jeremy provides helpful information on how to assess your needs.
-His services to circus education organizations are available only to AYCO/ACE members, and ACE Safety Program members typically receive a discount.
-If you are looking for a broker to help you understand what products to buy to manage your risk and to keep your costs to a minimum, we recommend Jeremy.
-To get in touch with Jeremy, please send an email to firstname.lastname@example.org asking for a connecting email with Jeremy.
+AYCO/ACE endorsed broker Jeremy Perlman of Borden Perlman is available to help you meet all your insurance needs, including general liability, accident, D&O coverage, auto, workers compensation etc. Jeremy provides helpful information on how to assess your needs.
+His services to circus education organizations are available only to AYCO/ACE members, and ACE Safety Program members receive a 10% discount.
+If you are looking for a broker to help you understand what products to buy to manage your risk and to keep your costs to a minimum, we recommend Jeremy hands down.

 For Individual Teachers

 Teachers working as independent contractors should carry their own insurance.
 Visit the NSM portal where individual aerial/circus instructors can purchase General Liability insurance.
 Click on the “Get Covered Now” link in the middle of the page to get started, and within a few minutes you will get a quote and can buy coverage.

 If you are a performer or the parent of a young performer, visit Speciality Insurance.

 How did ACE build these relationships?

 These relationships are continually developed and were initiated via our insurance committee in the first quarter of 2015.
 The committee advocates for our sector with insurers and periodically works with providers to identify those that appear to understand our sector well and to offer good value products.
 The committee’s priority is to help make sure that quality, good value insurance coverage is available to our members.

 Current committee members are:

 Carlo Pellegrini, AYCO Board Member and Executive Director of Amazing Grace CIRCUS!
 In NY and Creative Director of Westchester Circus Arts in NY.